pacjo/UTnotifier/README.md

 `--disable_saving` - disables saving of login details (currently not implemented)

+`--disable_notifications` - disables showing notification when new test is available

 `--disable_mqtt` - disables publishing the test count to MQTT server

 `--debug` - shows additional information like page refresh